-The list of CAUSES in the app are based on a hierarchal outline arrangement of about 70 conditions.
+The list of CAUSES in the app is based on a hierarchal outline arrangement of about 70 conditions.
 The basis for this outline is the Global Burden of Disease (GBD) Study condition structure, with modifications made to enhance the usefulness and applicability for U.S. public health priorities and programs.

+Depending on the geographic level selected, different levels of detail in the cause list will be available.

-Above the "Top Level" of the outline is "All Causes", including all deaths from any cause (including those with missing cause information).
+"All Causes", includes all deaths from any cause (including those with missing cause information), and is available in all views (except when ranking by cause)

+County: Top Level, Public Health Level, Detail Level

+Community: Top Level, Public Health Level

+Census Tract: Top Level

 The "Top Level" of the outline includes a mutually exclusive and exhaustive set of five high-level conditions:

 • Communicable, Maternal, and Perinatal Conditions

 •Coronary Heart Disease